 Anticipated future demands exceed the capacity of the SWSB's interconnection with Providence Water under maximum demand conditions.
 While the system has sufficient storage capacity to meet these demands, it may result in depletion of storage for fire-fighting or other emergencies.
 This has led the SWSB to explore interconnections with other water systems (e.g., emergency interconnection established with the GWD and interconnections with the Town of Lincoln).
-The SWSB will also coordinate with Providence Water regarding an increase in the 1.97 mgd of water they are allowed to purchase at the Longview interconnection.
-It is the SWSB's understanding that Providence Water is generally supportive of this.
-This would require piping improvements in the SWSB system and installation of larger pumps at the Longview Booster Pump Station, and possibly also at the Limerock Booster Pump Station, as their maximum pumping rate is set at 1.97 mgd.
+In an effort to add capacity to meet current and future system demands, the SWSB is going to install four (4) pressure-reducing valves (PRVs) in North Providence.
+Adding the PRVs will limit the pressure in neighboring streets with AC pipe that currently experience excessively high pressure.
+This high pressure is one of the primary obstacles to upgrading and increasing the capacity of the Longview Reservoir Pump Station.
+A component of this project is also installing a section of new water main on Calvary Drive to create additional redundancy in the system and improve the flow to the storage tanks.
+The SWSB is also evaluating the feasibility of utilizing the emergency interconnection with GWD in a permanent capacity.
+This would provide system redundancy between the two systems and would allow for system demand to be met during an emergency condition.